 - Harry Potter: Hermione Granger is an example of how someone can navigate through the pitfalls of this trope and end up a mature, balanced woman.

-- Eilonway from The Chronicles of Prydain is very devoted to achieving excellence as an enchantress, and, like Hermione, can be somewhat snotty to those she sees as slacking off.
+- Eilonwy from the Chronicles of Prydain is very devoted to achieving excellence as an enchantress, and, like Hermione, can be somewhat snotty to those she sees as slacking off.

 Live Action TV

 - Rory Gilmore from Gilmore Girls.

 - Andie and Joey from Dawson's Creek, with both of them, being part of troubled families and suffering from a terrible home life, consequentely becoming ambitious overachievers.